arunshriram/RagamFinder/README.md

 the possible ragams.

 ## How to run the program
-RagamFinder is currently written in Python 3, and uses the following libraries:
+RagamFinder is currently written in Python 3, and uses the following external libraries:

  - NumPy
  - Matplotlib